What if awakening.

 Nothing actually changes,

-Just our perspective changes,
+Just our perspective changes.

 Our view of things change.

-So it's kind of realisation,
+So it's kind of realization in a sense.

 So yeah,